jimmyginga/react_express_knex_pagination/README.md

   };

    const handleClick = (page) => {
-    //need to increment one in the current page becouse knex pagination start to 0 return setCurrentPage(page + 1)
+    //need to increment one in the current page because knex pagination start to 0 return setCurrentPage(page + 1)
   }